amuzetnoM/cthulu/docs/README.md

 }
 ```

-When enabled, Cthulhu will detect and adopt trades placed outside Cthulhu (e.g., manual trades, trades from other EAs) and apply exit strategies to manage them.
+When enabled, Cthulu will detect and adopt trades placed outside Cthulu (e.g., manual trades, trades from other EAs) and apply exit strategies to manage them.

 ---